vandarpay/cashier/README.md

 Vandar Documentation for more information on the services we provide.

 # Setup
-**Note:** Vandar Cashier is still in the process of change and development, use of this package in a production environment before it reaches a stable release is not recommended.

 To use Vandar Cashier, you need to install it through Composer first:

 ```bash